 Jeremy Hunt agrees measures with banks aimed at cooling mortgage crisis

-Chancellor Jeremy Hunt has agreed measures with lenders aimed at helping mortgage holders struggling with high interest rates but has resisted offering Government support.
+Mortgage holders struggling with repayments will be given a 12-month grace period before repossessions begin, Jeremy Hunt has agreed with lenders in crunch talks to sooth the crisis as interest rates soar.

-After summoning banks and building societies to Downing Street to help quell the crisis on Friday, Mr Hunt said they agreed to implementing a 12-month minimum before repossessing homes.
+The Chancellor and leading banks and building societies endorsed a new charter including mortgage holidays to give homeowners more flexibility when they met in Downing Street on Friday amid calls for greater action.

-He also said the lenders agreed to allow struggling borrowers to extend the term of their mortgages or move to an interest-only plan temporarily “no questions asked”.
+Borrowers will be able to extend the term of their mortgages or move to an interest-only plan temporarily “no questions asked” in a change that echoes Labour’s demands.

-Labour, which has been calling for ministers to compel banks to be more flexible, said the new measures were a “weak response”, which the Liberal Democrats described as a “sticking plaster for a gushing wound”.
+But the Opposition, which has been calling for ministers to compel banks to be more supportive, said the new measures were a “weak response”, and the Liberal Democrats described them as a “sticking plaster for a gushing wound”.

 Mr Hunt met with the bosses of HSBC, Santander and Barclays among others after a shock interest rate hike threatened further pain for struggling households.